We believe in leaving our egos at the door

 Coach Gray has been called one of “the finest black belts in the metroplex.”
 He studied under World Master’s Champion Carlos Machado, a pioneer of Brazilian Jiu-Jitsu—and earned the first stripe on his black belt from Andre Galvao, an 8-time Pan-American Champion.
 He has competed in numerous competitions locally and internationally, including the Open IBJJF Championship, where he won the lightweight title in 2011.

-Coach Hayden earned his purple belt from 360, where he continues to learn both as a student and as an instructor.
-You’ll find him leading summer camps, fundamentals classes, and advanced classes.
+Coach Hayden earned his brown belt from 360, where he continues to learn both as a student and as an instructor.
+You’ll find him leading kids classes, fundamentals classes, and advanced classes.

 Coach Nikki started training 6 years ago and hasn’t looked back since.
 She leads a women’s kickboxing class on the weekend and during the week helps coach kids classes then hits the mats to train with the adults.